 We were recently invited to spend a weekend in Rockport, Massachusetts, and we immediately agreed.
 It is an easy journey from Boston (seriously, New England is soo driveable!), and it’s a beautiful destination that is perfect for couples like us.

 Though small, quaint, and relatively quiet, there are plenty of things to do in Rockport MA and the surrounding areas.
 Read along for our Cape Ann travel guide, focusing on where to stay and what to do, see, and eat in the magical town of Rockport.

 Where is Rockport, Mass?

 You might be wondering just where Rockport is located.
-This town of about 7,000 is found just 40 miles north of Boston in its North Shore region.
-Rockport is situated on the tip of the Cape Ann peninsula, an area which is also home to famous seaside towns such as Gloucester and Manchester-by-the-Sea.
+This town of about 7,000 residents is found just 40 miles north of Boston in the North Shore region.
+Rockport is situated on the tip of the Cape Ann peninsula, an area which is also home to such famous seaside towns as Gloucester and Manchester-by-the-Sea.